There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 - All of the people who perform these specialties are equals.
 A farmer who needs surgery is the same as a doctor who needs food to eat.
 Neither the doctor nor the farmer can exist without the other.

 - Concepts like “farming”, “manufacturing”, “transportation” and “insurance” are all extremely easy to understand in the context of the new economy.
-For example insurance: people in the city agree, through the task allocation system, to cooperate if one resident experiences a catastrophe like a house that burns down.
+For example, think about insurance: people in the city agree, through the task allocation system, to cooperate if one resident experiences a catastrophe like a house that burns down.
 There is no need for any group of executives to extract billions of dollars from the economy through insurance.

 - The general idea that executives should be paid tens or hundreds of millions of dollars per year is completely absurd, irrational and unsustainable.
 See the remainder of this chapter for numerous examples.